Ngardy Conteh George

-Ngardy Conteh George is a Sierra Leonean-Canadian award-winning film director, film editor, film producer.
+Ngardy Conteh George is a Sierra Leonean-Canadian film director, editor and producer.

 Early life

-Ngardy Conteh George was born in Freetown, Sierra Leone and is the youngest of four children.
-Early in her childhood, her family moved to Toronto, Canada.
+Ngardy Conteh George was born in Freetown, Sierra Leone, and is the youngest of four children.
+Early in her childhood, her family moved to Toronto, Ontario.

 Track and field

-Conteh George attended the University of New Orleans (1997-2001) on a track and field scholarship where she competed in triple jump and high jump competitions.
+Conteh George attended the University of New Orleans (1997–2001) on a track and field scholarship, where she competed in triple jump and high jump competitions.
 Conteh George placed 3rd in high jump at the 1998 Sunbelt Indoor Conference Championship.
-In 2001, Sun Belt Conference announced that Ngardy Conteh was part of the 2000-2001 commissioners list and Academic Honor Roll.
+In 2001, Sun Belt Conference announced that Ngardy Conteh was part of the 2000–2001 commissioners list and Academic Honor Roll.
 The commissioners list is a compilation of student athletes who maintained at least a 3.5 grade point average for the previous two semesters or three quarters.

 Film career

-After graduating, Conteh George turned her focus towards film production and telling the stories of the African Diaspora.
-Her first film was Soldiers for the Streets (made as part of the Momentum program with the NFB in 2004) which detailed the Ras King’s efforts to educate and empower youth.) in 2005, Conteh George was the production manager of the documentary series Literature Alive, created by Frances Ann Solomon.
-She directed 3 episodes and co-directed one of them.
+After graduating, Conteh George turned her focus towards film production and telling the stories of the African diaspora.
+Her first film was Soldiers for the Streets (made as part of the Momentum program with the NFB in 2004) which detailed the Ras King’s efforts to educate and empower youth.)
+In 2005, Conteh George was the production manager of the documentary series Literature Alive, created by Frances Ann Solomon.
+She directed three episodes and co-directed one of them.